Internships allow students to apply the knowledge they gain in the classroom to a professional setting. Use the steps below to get started.

 2. Submit your internship in the Berklee Career Manager for approval.

 Apply for a fellowship.
-Funding of up to $5,000 can be used to help with cost-of-living expenses while interning.
+Up to $5,000 in funding can be used to help with cost-of-living expenses while interning.

 3. The Career Center processes your internship.